Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 2. Also, identify two values which Sahil wants to communicate to the society by setting up this manufacturing unit.
 (5 marks)

 Ans: 1.
-The next two steps that Sahil has to follow in the staffing process are:
+After selecting department heads (selection), the next two steps in the staffing process are:

-2. The values that Sahil wants to communicate to society by setting up this manufacturing unit are:
+2. Two values Sahil wishes to communicate to society by setting up the unit are:

 Suggest how the supervisor, by increasing the skills and knowledge of workers, can make them handle their work independently.